-The Delta variant is currently responsible for more than 90% of COVID cases in the United States.
-The Delta variant is also very contagious — more than twice as contagious as the original virus.
+The Delta variant and Omicron variant are extremely contagious — more than twice as contagious as the original virus.
 There have been more breakthrough cases with these new variants than the original virus, but vaccines and boosters are still effective at preventing severe illness and hospitalization from Delta and Omicron.
 Additionally, people who have not been fully vaccinated against COVID-19 are most at risk and more likely to transmit the virus to others.